Kingdragony/DRAGON-AI/README.md

 #DRAGON AI

 DRAGON is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
-Whether managing files, interacting with stickers, or facilitating group management, Zokou is here to assist you.
+Whether managing files, interacting with stickers, or facilitating group management, DRAGON AI is here to assist you.

 ## Key Features

-- **File Download:** Zokou can download audio and video files from links you send, making it easy to share them with your contacts.
+- **File Download:** DRAGON AI can download audio and video files from links you send, making it easy to share them with your contacts.

-- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Zokou.
+- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to DRAGON AI.

-- **Group Management:** Zokou offers group management features, such as adding or removing members, configuring rules, and other settings.
+- **Group Management:** DRAGON offers group management features, such as adding or removing members, configuring rules, and other settings.

 - **Text to Img:** The best logos have been selected for your convenience.

 ## Fun Features

-- **Jokes and Riddles:** Zokou comes with a collection of jokes and riddles to liven up your conversations.
+- **Jokes and Riddles:** DRAGON comes with a collection of jokes and riddles to liven up your conversations.

 - **Inspiring Quotes:** Receive inspiring quotes to motivate you daily.

-## Get Zokou
+## Get DRAGON

 1. Click on **[Fork](https://github.com/Kingdragony/Arlo-dragon/fork)** to copy the repo to your GitHub account.
 Make sure to add a star 🌟 to encourage the developers.